Exploring at the AfricaMuseum

 Helmet mask, early 20th century © AfricaMuseum

 One of the objects you can scan with the app is this mask.
 It was donated to the museum in 1913 by the Compagnie du Kasai.
 This company, originally engaged in rubber extraction, later turned to palm oil and mining.
-To extract these resources, it conducted a veritable reign of terror in the Congolese region of Kasai.
+To extract these raw materials, it waged a veritable reign of terror in the Congolese region of Kasai.
 Through exhibitions and donations of objects such as this mask, the Compagnie du Kasai tried to polish its image.
 Like the many other objects on this tour, the mask gives a good idea of the sometimes complex provenance history of the museum's collection.

 © AfricaMuseum